 The Zostavax shingles vaccine is a shot designed to prevent varicella zoster virus (VZV), the virus responsible for causing shingles (herpes zoster).
 Unfortunately, this vaccine does not always act as intended.
 The Food and Drug Administration (FDA), which regulates drugs and medications, has already received more than 1,000 reports linking Zostavax to serious health problems like vision loss, facial paralysis, heart failure, and in some cases, even death.
 Hundreds of patients injured by Zostavax have already filed lawsuits against Merck, the drug’s manufacturer, with thousands more claims expected to arise in the future.

 If you or one of your family members suffered injuries or health complications after receiving a Zostavax shot for the shingles virus, you may have grounds to file a lawsuit.
 You could be entitled to receive financial compensation for your medical bills, your pain and suffering, and other harm you suffered after being vaccinated with Zostavax.
-To discuss your legal options with a Zostavax injury lawyer in a free and confidential consultation, contact The Law Offices of Prosper Shaked online, or call (305) 694-2676.
+To discuss your legal options with a Zostavax injury lawyer in a free and confidential consultation, contact Prosper Shaked Accident Injury Attorneys PA online, or call (305) 694-2676.

 What is Zostavax Used For?

 Zostavax was introduced to the U.S. market by pharmaceutical manufacturer Merck in 2006 after a study featuring 38,000 adults, all of whom were at least 60 years old, showed that the vaccine effectively lowered the incidence of shingles by more than 51%.
 Currently, the Centers for Disease Control and Prevention (CDC) recommends that adults age 60 or older receive vaccinations against shingles, with some exceptions for pregnant women, people with weakened immune systems, and people with allergies to any of the ingredients found in Zostavax (such as neomycin).